 4.44 is a number, that is, a constant by definition.

-Here, it is as if we no longer find a 117 Volt transformer, but, rather, a transformer of just under 100 Volts, which we must power with just over 100 Volts.
-Somehow, we find it a little comfortable that the Bronson++ VT-300, which I bought on Amazon, give me an output voltage of 105 Volts, instead of 110V.
+Here, it is as if we no longer find a 117 Volt transformer, but, rather, a transformer of just under 100 Volts, which we have to power with just over 100 Volts.
+Somehow, we are a bit comfortable that the Bronson++ VT-300, which I bought on Amazon, gives me an output voltage of 105 Volts, instead of 110V.

 We can also make another reasoning: what would it take to bring this transformer back to 110 volts nominal?
 Let's reverse the formula.